NERC-CEH/fdri-ontology/sample_data/doc/process-notes.md

 **What:** SENSOR_FAULTS gives list of time periods of faults on specific sensors with comments, includes the affected variables (could be multiple `;`-separated affected variables per fault).
 PARAMETERS gives readable label for the variables.

 **Preprocessing:** Splits faults to single row per variable and then checks fault for match to a deployed sensor with overlapping time periods.
-To test that needs mapping from variablle to sensor from `sensor_deployments` intermediate.
+To test that, we need mapping from variable to sensor from `sensor_deployments` intermediate.

 > [!NOTE]
 > **_Internal question:_** Is the join to PARAMETERS used here any more?
 Doesn't seem to be included in the exported table.